Listed in: Art and the History of Art, as ARHA-243

 Fall 2020: Course will be taught remotely.
 Demonstrations will be delivered via video.
 Critiques and discussion will be held via zoom.
 Essential course materials will be mailed to each student.

 Spring 2021: Course will be taught remotely.
-Demonstrations will be delivered via video.
+Demonstrations will be delivered via pre-recorded video posted on Moodle's Media Gallery as well as live-streamed during class time.
+Moodle and a shared google drive will be used to post course materials and resources.
 Critiques and discussion will be held via zoom.
-Essential course materials will be mailed to each student if necessary.
+Essential course materials will be mailed to each student.

 Limited to 10 students.
 Fall and Spring.
 Senior Resident Artist Garand.

 If Overenrolled: Priority given to ARHA, FCAS, and FAMS majors, and art majors from the 5-College Consortium.